 What do resilient teams have in common?

-In a work environment, people seldomly go through tasks completely on their own.
+In a work environment, people seldom go through tasks completely on their own.
 Usually, they are part of a team and overcome hardships together with other individuals.
 This can become challenging.
 But what exactly are the traits resilient teams possess?

-- For teamwork to be successful, members must trust each other and feel valued as well as safe.
+Validation: For teamwork to be successful, members must trust each other and feel valued as well as safe.
 Resilience is boosted when team members are comfortable to propose creative ideas or offer constructive criticism.
 In a resilient team, members respect each other’s thoughts and ideas and trust that they will not be judged for them.

 How to build a resilient team